 Sous vide, which means “under vacuum” in French, refers to the process of vacuum-sealing food in a bag, then cooking it to a very precise temperature in a water bath.
 This technique is amazing because it makes it virtually impossible to overcook your food.
-Making it perfect for cooking tender & juicy chicken breasts.

-I’ve developed what I consider to be the BEST sous vide chicken recipe.
-Not only because it’s perfectly cooked, but because you can switch up the seasonings in so many different ways.
+I’ve developed what I consider to be the BEST sous vide chicken breast recipe.

-How to season sous vide chicken breasts:
+How to season your sous vide chicken breast

 I prefer using a dry rub or thick sauce to season my chicken.
 The reason being that you need to vacuum seal the bag before the sous vide cooking process.
-Marinades with excess liquid tend to make that sealing process difficult.
-If seasoning from the onset, here are some of the flavor combinations that I like to use.
-But keep reading, I have another method that seasons the chicken breasts after they come out of the sous vide.

-Dry rub options:
+Dry rub options

 - Lemon Zest + Oregano